ArmanMielke/freecell-rs/README.md

 Game objects and rules for the solitaire card game [FreeCell](https://en.wikipedia.org/wiki/FreeCell), written in Rust.
-The goal of this library is to aid in the implementation of a FreeCell game, as well as solvers for that game.
+The goal of this crate is to aid in the implementation of both a FreeCell game and solvers for FreeCell.

 **THIS PROJECT IS A WORK IN PROGRESS.**
 While the basic features are mostly implemented, most of the optimisations useful for efficient solvers are still missing.